limoni80/buy-shark-iptv-pro/README.md

 # shark iptv
 SHARK IPTV Is the Best IPTV Provider SHARK IPTV is the best IPTV service and provider available.
 It is a fantastic IPTV service provider that offers dependable IPTV feeds to a variety of countries.
-It includes sports, movies, and popular TV shows, as well as entertainment from other countries across the world, with over 20,000 titles available on demand for a reasonable cost.
+It includes sports, movies, and popular TV shows, as well as entertainment from other countries across the world, with over 20,000 titles available on demand for a reasonable cost. https://buysharkiptv.com/ is available for the price of 7.99 euros
 • 10k+ channels and high-quality digital media

 • More than 40,000 VOD movies and TV shows